 Things To Consider Before Quitting Teaching

 - How will you cover your healthcare expenses?
 This will look different depending on where you live and what kind of health insurance you need.
 Americans can look at this website to help determine what their needs might be.
-An American teacher on Instagram recently shared that she found calling the HealthCare.gov phone helpline very informative and would recommend it instead of just relying on the website.
-In Ontario, where healthcare is paid for by people’s taxes, many people still want and need extended health benefits.
+An American teacher on Instagram recently shared that she found calling the HealthCare.gov phone helpline informative and would recommend it instead of relying on the website.
+In Ontario, where people’s taxes pay for healthcare, many still want and need extended health benefits.
 When you quit teaching, you might lose these benefits.
-If your new job does not come with these benefits, consider researching how you can acquire these benefits by paying for them yourself.
+If your new job does not come with these benefits, consider researching how to acquire them by paying for them yourself.

 - Create a detailed pro and con list.
 Write down everything you can think of that can go in each column.
 Do not edit or limit yourself.
 Then share it with a trusted friend, family member or professional.
 You do not need to make this decision on your own.